kartverket/skip.kartverket.no/blog/2024-07-26-20-teams-on-skip.md

 - **Stateless**: Our clusters are stateless, which means that we can easily replace them if something goes wrong.
-All configuration is held in a GitOps repository and all state is held in external systems like managed databases, object storage, etc. This significantly reduces operational complexity, as means that when a cluster goes down we can easily replace or revert it by applying the configuration from the GitOps repository without worrying about losing state.
+All configuration is held in a GitOps repository and all state is held in external systems like managed databases, object storage, etc. This significantly reduces operational complexity, and means that when a cluster goes down we can easily replace or revert it by applying the configuration from the GitOps repository without worrying about losing state.